Carol Miles

 Work Experience

-- Vegetable Extension Specialist, Department of Horticulture and Landscape Architecture, Washington State University
+- Vegetable Extension Specialist, Department of Horticulture, Washington State University

 - Agricultural Systems Specialist, Washington State University Vancouver Research and Extension Unit